zwhiteley-sky/express-get-musicians/README.md

 ![Put in Postman](./assets/PutPost.png)

+6. In `index.test.js`, update the tests to reflect the functionality you created above.

 ## Part 4: Express Router
 1. Create a new directory called `routes` for your Express router(s)
 2. Include a file (like `musicians.js`) within the `routes` directory to represent your Express router